 Beginning in the Kathmandu valley, our Everest Helicopter Tour with Kalapatthar landing takes off from the airport’s domestic terminal at Tribhuvan International Airport and heads toward the Himalayas.
-The plane travels around the rim of the valley before landing at Lukla, the starting point for most Everest trips.
-The scenic environment, as seen from above from a helicopter, is one of lush, rolling hills adorned with agricultural fields against a background of pleasing mountains.
+The plane travels around the valley’s rim before landing at Lukla, the starting point for most Everest trips.
+As seen from above from a helicopter, the scenic environment is lush, rolling hills adorned with agricultural fields against a background of pleasing mountains.
 Once we land at Lukla Airport, the trip takes on a new, revitalizing quality.
 After a few loops, the plane returns to Lukla Airport’s runway to refuel.
 This is where your introduction to Sherpa culture will begin.
 Most inhabitants in the Everest area are Buddhists and uphold Buddhist-related customs and beliefs.

 Following a brief pause and flight checks, we’ll ascend higher to fly above Everest and descend to Kala Patthar, whichever the customer prefers.
-Before attempting to land at Kala Patthar, at a height of 5450m, our courageous pilots will check the helipad and make sure all safety measures have been completed.
+Before attempting to land at Kala Patthar, at the height of 5450m, our courageous pilots will check the helipad and make sure all safety measures have been completed.
 Instantaneously, you will be welcomed by breathtaking vistas of the Khumbu Ice Falls, glaciers, and Mt.
 Pumori, as well as the Nuptse, Lhotse, and Lola peaks.
 We encourage our guests to be in the moment and enjoy the beautiful scenery without worrying about getting the perfect picture to show back home.

 Before heading back to Kathmandu, we’ll stop for breakfast at Hotel Everest View in Syangboche, the world’s highest hotel.
 Our time at Syangboche will be between twenty and thirty minutes.
 After breakfast, we’ll return to the Lukla Airport to refuel before heading to Kathmandu.

 Significant Highlights of the Everest Helicopter Package

 - Incredible Mountainous scenery during the helicopter ride from Kathmandu to Everest Base Camp.

 - Aerial image of verdant alpine woodland bursting with rhododendron and pine trees between pristine ice lakes and glaciers.